XRTK/activate-unity-license/README.md

 * `UNITY_USERNAME` The email address you use for your Unity Id
 * `UNITY_PASSWORD` The password you use for Unity Id access
-* `UNITY_SERIAL` Optional, but required for pro/plus activations
+* `UNITY_SERIAL` Optional, but required for pro activations

-* `UNITY_2FA_KEY` Optional, but required for personal activations [2FA Auth Key Setup Steps](#2fa-auth-key-setup-steps)
+> [!IMPORTANT]

-> Don't forget that pro/plus licenses only support 2 active licenses at a time!
+> Don't forget that pro licenses only support 2 active licenses at a time!

 ### Create Workflow file